Last updated on June 4, 2026

 Rishadan Port

-โ€œUpkeep Port your Portโ€ is a sentence that โ€˜90s players used to hear, alongside โ€œEOT Fact or Fiction.โ€ Jokes aside, Rishadan Port is good because tapping things is good, but itโ€™s hard to tap lands.
-When you have this in a land you can delay your opponent significantly and also tap their key dual land.
+โ€œUpkeep Port your Portโ€ is a sentence that โ€˜90s players used to hear, alongside โ€œEOT Fact or Fiction.โ€ Rishadan Port is good because tapping things is good, but itโ€™s hard to tap lands.
+When you have that effect in a land you can delay your opponent significantly and also tap their key dual land.

 #26.
 The Tabernacle at Pendrell Vale